Cosmo-Tech/Babylon/docs/plugins.md

 # Concerning plugins

-Now, where to begin ?
+Now, where to begin?
 Ah, yes.
 "Concerning plugins".
 Plugins have been added as a part of babylon before the 1.0.
 Quite content to ignore and be ignored by the world of the other commands.
 Babylon being, after all, full of commands beyond count.
 Plugins must seem of little importance, being neither renowned as great commands, nor being part of the roadmap.
 ...
 In fact, it has been remarked by some that plugins only real usage if for other developers.
 A rather unfair